Mesquañero - Our Most Popular Hot Sauce Recipe

 Soak mesquite chips before use.
 Put mesquite on hot coals and add whole habanero peppers and bell peppers (cut in half) to grill.
 Cook until soft with some blackening.

 Finely chop all bell peppers in a food processor or blender to create bell pepper mix.
-Remove and put in mason jar so you can save what you don’t use for other dishes.
+Remove chopped bell peppers to a bowl.

 Add the following to food processor/blender and mix thoroughly.